 Things to Do in Brattleboro

-Visit the New England Center for Circus Arts
+See the New England Center for Circus Arts

-Did you ever want to run away with the circus as a kid?
-Well, in Brattleboro, you totally can!
-The New England Center for Circus Arts (NECCA) offers in-depth classes and internationally-recognized certifications in circus skills, but they also offer year-round workshops for those who would like to dabble a bit in circus skills like aerial, rope, trapeze, and more.
+The New England Center for Circus Arts (NECCA) offers in-depth classes and internationally-recognized certifications in circus skills, but they also offer year-round performances.

 Have a Sip (or Six) at Saxtons River Distillery